Yes, the costs of gynaecological cancer screening are billed to us directly using your TK eHealth card.

 More details

-• the genitalia from the age of 20.
+• From the age of 20, the doctor may examine the genitalia annually.
 They will also take a sample from the cervical canal and have it examined for cancer cells.

-• From the age of 30, they will also examine your breasts and the neighbouring lymph nodes by palpation.
-You will also be instructed on how to perform regular self-checks.
+• From the age of 30, they will examine your breasts and the neighbouring lymph nodes by palpation annually.
+You will additionally be instructed on how to perform regular self-checks.

 • From the age of 35, they will perform a pap smear (to obtain material from the cervical canal) every three years and also test you for HPV.
 The HPV test determines whether the cervix is infected with human papillomavirus.